CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView-known-issues.md

 * **WebView** controls in WPF applications have longer load times than Windows Forms applications.

-* If the web view hangs or stops working, other applications that use the same underlying process (Win32WebViewHost) will hang or stop working as well.
+* If the web view stops responding or stops working, other applications that use the same underlying process (Win32WebViewHost) will stop responding or stop working as well.

 ## Security